 The average typing speed of a data entry specialist is around 50 to 80 words per minute.
 This typing speed means that companies that outsource data entry can type a large volume of data in a short period.

 Why Do Companies Still Use Manual Data Entry?

-Some companies prefer to use manual data entry services for handwritten documents, old scripts, medical entries, and many more, because professionals do the data entry task, one can expect high-quality outputs.
+There are problems and challenges in manual data entry.
+But some companies prefer to use manual data entry services for handwritten documents, old scripts, medical entries, and many more, because professionals do the data entry task, one can expect high-quality outputs.

 - Information is protected from the risk of cyber attacks.

 - Manual data entry does not require costly software or systems.

 Are you looking to automate your Data Entry?